BDSwiss vs Trading 212 Comparison

 Which brokers offers more tradeable asset classes, BDSwiss or Trading 212?

-BDSwiss offers a more diverse selection of investment options than Trading 212 allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, BDSwiss has 1081, compared to 1785 from Trading 212.
+BDSwiss offers a more diverse selection of investment options than Trading 212 allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, BDSwiss has 1081, compared to 1785 from Trading 212.

 Can I trade cryptocurrency with BDSwiss or Trading 212?